-In the United States, your dog must get AKC's Canine Good Citizen certification (a program established in 1989).
+In the US, for example, your dog must get AKC's Canine Good Citizen certification (a program established in 1989).

-Dogs that are trained to be therapy dogs must master obedience training, social training, and pack leader training before they even begin to learn the specific duties they will need to perform for their person.
+Dogs that are trained to be therapy dogs must master obedience training, social training, and pack leader training.

 Any canine that is skittish, aggressive, fearful, willful, or stubborn will not make the cut.